 For more information contact Harold Warren (email: email@example.com).
 Phone: 919-739-6921.

-ESL classes are offered both on campus and at off-campus sites to adults who speak English as their second language.
-ESL classes focus on group conversation, grammar and writing instruction, reading comprehension, civics, and employment skills.
+ELA classes are offered both on campus and at off-campus sites to adults who speak English as their second language.
+ELA classes focus on group conversation, grammar and writing instruction, reading comprehension, civics, and employment skills.
 Over 30 countries have been represented in WCC’s Basic Skills ELA program!
 This program is also commonly referred to as ESL (English as a Second Language).